-Taxes on different forms of consumer spending provide the second biggest source of revenue for government, with VAT (value added tax) by far the biggest of those.
-In our latest forecast, we expect VAT to raise £125.8 billion in 2017-18.
-That would represent 16.9 per cent of all receipts and is equivalent to around £4,500 per household and 6.2 per cent of national income.
+Taxes on different forms of consumer spending provide the second-biggest source of revenue for government, with VAT (value added tax) by far the biggest of those.
+In 2023-24, we expect VAT to raise £162.2 billion (this measure of VAT excludes refunds of VAT made to certain public sector organisations).
+That would represent 15.3 per cent of all receipts and is equivalent to £5,700 per household and 6.3 per cent of national income.

 The standard rate of VAT is 20 per cent, with around half of household expenditure subject to this rate.
 The reduced rate is 5 per cent and is applied to domestic fuel and power, children’s car seats and some other goods.
 Around 3 per cent of expenditure is taxed at this reduced rate.
 Other goods and services, such as books, newspapers, children’s clothing and many foods attract no VAT (i.e. they are either exempt from VAT or are ‘zero-rated’).